 Our Company estimates that the average time required by our Company or the Registrar to the Offer or the SCSB for the redressal of routine investor grievances shall be 10 Working Days from the date of receipt of the complaint.
-In case of non-routine complaints and complaints where external agencies are involved, our Company will seek to redress these complaints as expeditiously as possible.
+In case of nonroutine complaints and complaints where external agencies are involved, our Company will seek to redress these complaints as expeditiously as possible.

 Our Company has appointed a Stakeholders' Relationship Committee comprising Kayyalathu Thomas Chacko (Chairman), Gopal Srinivasan (Member) and Satyanarayan Goel (Member) as members.
-For details, see "Our Management" on page 150.
-As on the date of this Prospectus, there are no pending investor complaints.
-Our Company has not received any investor complaint in the three years prior to the filing of the Draft Red Herring Prospectus.
+For details, see "Our Management" on page 143.